Right-Arm… Over The Wicket… Off Cutter… Bowled!!!!!!!!

 Sandford put three years of his efforts to shape this book from 2006 to 2008.
-During these years, he conducted many interviews with many personalities linked/associated to Imran’s life and career like Mike Brearley, Geoff Boycott, Javed Miandad, Parvez Musharraf and Jemima Khan-Goldsmith.
-He also collected the cricketing sources from different cricket administrations, Cricinfo and county clubs.
-Many of the incidents and quotations have been picked from various books including Imran’s The Autobiography, All-Round View and Indus Journey, plus various books written on/by Botham, Miandad, Atherton, Sobers and Parvez Musharraf.
+During these years, he conducted many interviews with many personalities linked/associated with Imran’s life and careers like Mike Brearley, Geoff Boycott, Javed Miandad, Parvez Musharraf, and Jemima Khan-Goldsmith.
+He also collected the cricketing sources from different cricket administrations, Cricinfo, and county clubs.
+Many of the incidents and quotations have been picked from various books including Imran’s The Autobiography, All-Round View, and Indus Journey, plus various books written on/by Botham, Miandad, Atherton, Sobers, and Parvez Musharraf.
 The author also conducted his 3 most prominent interviews with Imran Khan in 2008.

 I had read Javed Miandad’s Cutting Edge where he reflected his cricketing career and dirty games played behind the scenes.
 So after reading that book, it was easy for me to now understand Immy’s take on all this.
 The difference was literature; Miandad’s story flows like a river but Imran’s corner details more fish in the river.

-Sandford depict his deep research towards Pakistan cricket and the first 2 chapters will give you an idea how good he is in describing the gear-shifting of Pakistan cricket from 50’s to 60’s.
+Sandford depicts his deep research towards Pakistan cricket and the first 2 chapters will give you an idea of how good he is in describing the gear-shifting of Pakistan cricket from the 50’s to 60’s.
 In these chapters, enter the central character and his family tree and relatives are penned in detail.

-Third chapter is his account on his university-level and county cricket, beginning of international cricket career and his life in England.
-Fourth chapter depicts life in Sussex county, political crisis of late 70’s and further more tours including 1979 World Cup.
+The third chapter is his account of his university-level and county cricket, the beginning of his international cricket career, and his life in England.
+The fourth chapter depicts life in Sussex county, the political crisis of the late 70’s and furthermore tours including the 1979 World Cup.
 And the chapters proceed on and on.

-The readers will exhume with excitement of enjoying reading his high-profile affairs with many ladies that prominently includes painter Emma Sergeant, fashion guru Susannah Constantine and former German VJ of MTV Europe Kristiane Backer.
-Controversial case of Imran’s affair with Sita White is sensitively not protracted as I was expecting.
+The readers will exhume with the excitement of enjoying reading his high-profile affairs with many ladies that prominently includes painter Emma Sergeant, fashion guru Susannah Constantine and former German VJ of MTV Europe Kristiane Backer.
+The controversial case of Imran’s affair with Sita White is sensitively not protracted as I was expecting.
 But he is never bothered to call her ‘Drama Queen’.

-1992 World Cup story is the one which will bring that josh-e-junoon page by page as magnificent comeback is enthralling when you read it match by match.
-In all cricketing tours Imran participated, with obvious picking, it is the great West Indian team against whom Imran was always concerned.
+1992 World Cup story is the one which will bring that josh-e-junoon page by page as a magnificent comeback is enthralling when you read it match by match.
+In all cricketing tours Imran participated in, with obvious picking, it is the great West Indian team against whom Imran was always concerned.

-Imran’s philanthropy in book is adverted towards foundation of integrity and prosperity with the qualities in Imran has been assembled.
-Building of Pakistan’s first Cancer Hospital is one of achievements by Imran, the inspiration came after the death of his mother, Mrs. Shaukat Khanum, from cancer.
-For the purpose of laying foundation and shape into functioning, Sandford has penned sporadically Imran’s effort of fundraising from campaigns, shows, parties, exhibition games and earnings from his playing career.
+Imran’s philanthropy in the book is adverted towards the foundation of integrity and prosperity with the qualities in Imran has been assembled.
+The building of Pakistan’s first Cancer Hospital is one of the achievements by Imran, the inspiration came after the death of his mother, Mrs. Shaukat Khanum, from cancer.
+For the purpose of laying foundation and shape into functioning, Sandford has penned sporadically Imran’s effort of fundraising from campaigns, shows, parties, exhibition games, and earnings from his playing career.

 Any reader like me will find a wide range of descriptions of his relationship with Javed Miandad.
-At many situations, Miandad’s book Cutting Edge has been used as an instance where indirectly the (mis)understanding between the two is reflected and perhaps become debatable.
-Most alarmingly, when it comes to the most strangest decision of Imran’s captaincy of declaring the inning when Miandad on crease is 20 runs short of triple century.
-The arguments don’t match and I feel scratching my head after knowing Imran’s reason of declaration.
+In many situations, Miandad’s book Cutting Edge has been used as an instance where indirectly the (mis)understanding between the two is reflected and perhaps becomes debatable.
+Most alarmingly, when it comes to the strangest decision of Imran’s captaincy of declaring the inning when Miandad on the crease is 20 runs short of a triple century.
+The arguments don’t match and I feel scratching my head after knowing Imran’s reason for the declaration.

-Politics has no bound from here, as he majorly targets former President Parvez Musharraf and his government for being US ally, and destroying Pakistan’s welfare for many incidents.
+Politics has no bound from here, as he majorly targets former President Parvez Musharraf and his government for being a US ally, and destroying Pakistan’s welfare for many incidents.
 Cricket fixtures continue to echo in all this.
-Sandford do increase the volume of Imran over major incidents occurred in Pakistan cricket like 2003 World Cup, India’s 2004 tour of Pakistan and Hair-Inzamam controversy.
+Sandford does increase the volume of Imran over major incidents that occurred in Pakistan cricket like the 2003 World Cup, India’s 2004 tour of Pakistan, and the Hair-Inzamam controversy.

 The book from all aspects is a complete Imran Khan book.
-The first impression of reader surely comes as a sports biography but the title is enough to convince you that this is the ultimate book where Imran plays 3 different roles, not only as a cricketer but also as a celebrity and politician.
-The book is absolute frank of his good deeds and wrong-doings.
-This biography is an absolute and worth reading for all Immy-lovers.
-Reader will be moved while moving towards different phases of his life.
-Visualize the footage of the great ironic legend while speaking it’s pages.
+The first impression of the reader surely comes as a sports biography but the title is enough to convince you that this is the ultimate book where Imran plays 3 different roles, not only as a cricketer but also as a celebrity and politician.
+The book is absolutely frank about his good deeds and wrong-doings.
+This biography is absolute and worth reading for all Immy-lovers.
+The reader will be moved while moving towards different phases of his life.
+Visualize the footage of the great ironic legend while speaking its pages.

 He did look back and regret.
 The tragedy during the partition stayed in memory for decades.
 He was orphaned and lost almost his whole family in teenage.